philipatosam/bro-branham-sermon-presentation-modules/modules/freeshow/README.md

 **Bottom text search** — Click the magnifying glass icon at the bottom of the Scriptures drawer to search by words across all 208,274 paragraphs.
 Type any phrase (e.g. *"faith is the substance"* or *"seventh seal"*) and it will return every matching paragraph across all sermons.

-> **Note:** The `Cmd/Ctrl+F` reference search bar does not currently work for this module due to a known bug in FreeShow's scripture search dependency.
-A fix has been submitted upstream.
-See the [main README](../../README.md#known-issues) for details.

 ## 📋 Module Details

 | Field | Value |